 It was evident that the practice was seeking to continuously improve the service provided.
-We were able to see that relevant audits had been completed and acted upon by the practice such as; cross infection, clinical waste, clinical notes, X-ray quality and patients' feedback.
+We were able to see that relevant audits had been completed and acted upon by the practice such as; cross infection, clinical notes, X-ray quality, access to informaiton, waterlines, disability, health and safety, and patients' feedback.
+However, we did recommend that the practice should also include the Clinical Audit and Peer Review (CAPRO) of antibiotic prescribing and smoking cessation audits to their planned progamme of audits which the practice agreed to do.